 Whilst ISAs are extremely tax efficient during the holder’s lifetime, upon death ISA balances may be subject to a 40% IHT liability.
 Investing in a BPR-qualifying portfolio of AIM stocks allows you to mitigate Inheritance Tax while still retaining the benefits of an ISA.

-It is easy to start a new ISA as the minimum subscription for the Puma AIM Service of £15,000 matches the current annual ISA allowance.
+It is easy to start a new ISA as the minimum subscription for the Puma AIM Service of £15,000 is less than the current annual ISA allowance.
 Of course, you can transfer in all or part of an existing ISA to enable you to benefit from the Puma AIM Service.
 An investment in BPR qualifying AIM stocks allows you to mitigate Inheritance Tax while retaining the tax benefits of an ISA.

 The Puma AIM Inheritance Tax Service is managed by Puma Investments.
 Puma Investments is a trading name of Puma Investment Management Limited which is authorised and regulated by the FCA.
 The management team at Puma Investments have an 20 year track record of investing in small and medium sized enterprises.